 FEMA approves funding to replace a culvert that was washed out by a flood.
 The State natural resources department denies the Applicant's permit application for replacing the culvert, and recommends the Applicant construct a bridge instead.
-The decision of the permitting officials is discretionary and not based on a written and formally adopted standard; therefore, the bridge construction is not eligible.
+The decision of the permitting officials is discretionary and not based on a written and formally adopted code or standard; therefore, the bridge construction is not eligible.

-FEMA does not recognize standards adopted by a PNP specifically for its facilities when determining whether compliance with standards is eligible.
-FEMA also does not accept standards adopted by agencies or divisions of State, Territorial, or local governments that are not authorized to set standards within the broad governmental jurisdiction of the State, Territorial, or local government.
+codes or standards adopted by agencies or divisions of State, Territorial, or local governments that are not authorized to set codes or standards within the broad governmental jurisdiction of the State, Territorial, or local government.